-I began this blog six years ago, four months after I got sober.
-It’s purpose then was to process my sobriety and try to find community.
-It also became an outlet for questioning faith and disbelief, along with processing a painful sometimes abusive childhood and the depression that has been with me, on and off, for nearly a decade.
-Threaded through out you will find a bit of processing being an at-home mother of four (three biological children and my step-daughter, now 26 and not at home.
+I began this blog four months after I got sober.
+Its purpose then was to process my sobriety and try to find community.
+It also became an outlet for questioning faith, along with processing a painful sometimes abusive childhood and the depression that has been with me, on and off, for decades.
+Threaded throughout you will find a bit of processing being an at-home mother of four (three biological children and my step-daughter.
 She calls me, her “other Mom”.)
-I’ve been married twenty years to a Music Man, who has made a successful career in business making it possible for me to be a writer, at-home mother, and sometimes photographer.
+I’ve been happily married several decades to a Music Man, who has made a successful career in business making it possible for me to be a writer, at-home mother, and sometimes photographer.
 He’s passionate about making music in his studio in our basement and has several wonderful CDs.
 I’d urge you to listen.

 As a feminist I struggle to accept this role at-home and write about that tension, as well as the stress and heartache I experience being an Egalitarian in a Complementarian church.
 I work to be humble and yet faithful to my head and heart.

 I have essays and poems published in these books:

 Not Alone:Stories of Living with Depression, Civitas Press, 2011;

 Finding Church: Stories of Leaving, Switching and Reforming, Civitas Press, 2012;

 Not Afraid: Stories of Confronting Fear, Civitas Press, 2013;